 Understanding the 5 Types of College Visits

-First we need to understand the three main types of college visits and two special types that are very useful if they apply to you.
+First, we need to understand the five types of college visits.
+These include three main types of visits and two other special types of visits that are very useful if they apply to you.

 Later, an accepted senior visit may be added to help with finalizing your college choice.

-If you have an aspiring athlete, you will follow a different process and you will need to learn how traditional visits and athletic visits work together.
+If you have an aspiring athlete, you will follow a different process, and you’ll need to learn how traditional visits and athletic visits work together.